Bus fare Babies

 - To help the government to reach millennium goals 4 (reduce child mortality), 5 (improve maternal health)and 6 (combat HIV/AIDS, malaria and other diseases)

-My husband, Garvey, is a coffee roaster and we have 2 children.
-Our first-born is Kei, a boy, aged 10 and our second born is Che, a girl, aged 8.
+My husband, Garvey, is a coffee roaster and we have 2 children Kei and Che aged 11 and 9.

 We have chosen the Hamburg/Bodium/Bell area as the location for a Birth Centre as it is located a reasonable distance from East London, the roads are relatively good and transferring in an emergency situation would be manageable.
 The Bus Fare Babies Birth Centre is to be located in the village of Bodium 5km inland from Hamburg, which lies at the mouth of the Keiskamma River in the South Eastern corner of Peddie district.
 This district comprises of 112 widely dispersed rural villages all together.